Discrimination and Harassment Complaints and Investigations (AP 3435)

 As set forth above, where the Parties opt for an informal resolution, the Director of Employee Relations and Title IX may limit the scope of the investigation, as appropriate.
 The College District will keep the investigation confidential to the extent possible but cannot guarantee absolute confidentiality because release of some information on a “need-to-know-basis” is essential to a thorough investigation.
 When determining whether to maintain confidentiality, the College District may weigh the request for confidentiality against the following factors: the seriousness of the alleged harassment; the Complainant’s age; whether there have been other harassment complaints about the same individual; and the accused individual’s rights to receive information about the allegations if the information is maintained by the College District as an “education record” under the Family Educational Rights and Privacy Act (FERPA), 20 U.S. Code Section 1232g; 34 Code Federal Regulations Part 99.15.
 The College District will inform the Complainant if it cannot maintain confidentiality.

 Investigation Steps: The College District will fairly and objectively investigate harassment and discrimination complaints.
 Employees designated to serve as investigators under this policy shall have adequate training on what constitutes sexual harassment, including sexual violence, and that they understand how the College District’s grievance procedures operate.
-The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially.
+The investigator may not have any real or perceived conflicts of interest and must be able to investigate the allegations impartially using trauma-informed investigation techniques.

-Investigators will use the following steps: interviewing the Complainant(s); interviewing the accused individual(s); identifying and interviewing witnesses and evidence identified by each Party; identifying and interviewing any other witnesses, if needed; reminding all individuals interviewed of the College District’s no-retaliation policy; considering whether any involved person should be removed from the campus pending completion of the investigation; reviewing personnel/academic files of all involved Parties; reach a conclusion as to the allegations and any appropriate disciplinary and remedial action; and see that all recommended action is carried out in a timely fashion.
+Investigators will use the following steps: interviewing the Complainant; interviewing the accused individual; identifying and interviewing witnesses and evidence identified by each Party; identifying and interviewing any other witnesses, if needed; reminding all individuals interviewed of the College District’s no-retaliation policy; considering whether any involved person should be removed from the campus pending completion of the investigation; reviewing personnel/academic files of all involved Parties; reach a conclusion as to the allegations and any appropriate disciplinary and remedial action; and see that all recommended action is carried out in a timely fashion.
 When the College District evaluates the complaint, it shall do so using a preponderance of the evidence standard.
 Thus, after considering all the evidence it has gathered, the College District will decide whether it is more likely than not that discrimination or harassment has occurred.
+Student Complainants should be aware that any evidence available but not disclosed during the investigation might not be considered at a subsequent hearing, if a hearing is required under this procedure.

 Timeline for Completion: The College District will undertake its investigation promptly and swiftly as possible.
-To that end, the investigator shall complete the above steps, and prepare a written report within 90 days of the College District receiving the complaint.
+To that end, the investigator shall complete the above steps, and prepare a written report, and the College District shall notify the Complainant and Respondent of the outcome within 90 days of the College District receiving the complaint.

 Cooperation Expected: All employees are expected to cooperate with a College District investigation into allegations of harassment or discrimination.
 Lack of cooperation impedes the ability of the College District to investigate thoroughly and respond effectively.
 However, lack of cooperation by a Complainant or witnesses does not relieve the College District of its obligation to investigate.
 The College District will conduct an investigation if it is discovered that harassment is, or may be occurring, with or without the cooperation of the alleged victim(s) and regardless of whether a complaint is filed.
 No employee will be retaliated against as a result of lodging a complaint or participating in any workplace investigation.